HOW TO VISIT THE HOH RAIN FOREST FROM SEATTLE (AND WHY WE’RE MAKING IT EASY)

 Hurricane Ridge is also where you’re most likely to see (or hear the unique whistle) of the Olympic Marmot, a species found nowhere other than the Olympic Peninsula.

 You’re also likely to see some of the 5,000 Roosevelt Elk (the largest of the four surviving subspecies of elk) who make their homes in this park, the largest known population on earth.
 Protecting the elk was the primary motivation for creating this national park, whose original proposed name was “Elk National Park.”

 Some other tour highlights include mesmerizing waterfalls (Marymere and/or Madison Falls), pristine Lake Crescent and the fascinating Elwha River, site of the largest dam removal project in US history which is also one of the greatest success stories of ecological restoration.

 These three distinct ecosystems lead many to describe this UNESCO World Heritage Site and Biosphere Reserve as three parks in one, with its lush temperate rain forests, over 70 miles of wild coastline, and towering mountain peaks.
 Even our 2-day tour can only scratch the surface of this park’s spectacular 922,650 acres, but hopefully, you can recognize what a shame it would be to only visit one of these three distinct biospheres on a single-day tour.
+This wraps up our guide on How to Visit the Hoh Rainforest from Seattle (and why we’re making it easy) and the unique locations you should visit.
 Hope you’re able to join us for one of these incredible adventures!